 Are you a wannabe freelance journalist or an aspiring travel writer with itchy feet?
 Do you want to spend a month in the Australian tropics being mentored by working editors and journalists and getting real-world writing experience?

-For a month, you’ll be living in a Queenslander-style house in the centre of town with a bunch of other aspiring writers learning the ropes of freelance journalism.
-Each weekday, you’ll be attending interactive and highly tailored writing workshops with a particular focus on long-form feature writing, creative non-fiction, pitching to editors and starting your own publication.
+For a period of four weeks, you’ll be living in a beautiful eco-hostel in the centre of town with a bunch of other aspiring writers as you learn the ropes of freelance copywriting and journalism.
+Each weekday, you’ll be attending interactive writing workshops with a particular focus on copywriting, creative non-fiction, investigative features, editing, decolonising travel writing, pitching to editors and starting your own publication.
 In your free time, you’ll be frolicking around Tropical North Queensland, hiking through ancient rainforest, swimming under waterfalls, dining at classic old pubs and snorkelling the Great Barrier Reef.

-You’ll be working on multiple projects: two articles to be pitched to the publications of your choice, and a travel guide to Cairns, which will be published as an eBook on the platform of your choosing.
-Teaching the program will be Gemma Clarke and Nat Kassel.
-Gemma is the founding editor of Global Hobo, the former deputy editor of the triple j Annual and a freelance journalist and copywriter.
-Nat Kassel is the associate editor of Slam, the deputy editor of Global Hobo and a freelance journalist with bylines at the ABC, news.com.au, Monster Children, VICE, Noisey and more.
+While you’re there, you’ll be working on multiple projects: two articles to be pitched to the publications of your choice, and a travel guide to Cairns, which will be published as an eBook on the platform of your choosing.
+Leading the program will be Gemma Clarke: the founding editor of Global Hobo and Anaerkillik, the former deputy editor of the triple j Annual, breakfast radio host, freelance journalist and copywriter.
+She will be joined by a team of other writers who will be finalised shortly.

 What You Get:

-- Daily travel-writing and blogging workshops.
+- Daily writing, editing and pitching workshops.
 Think travel-narrative writing, pitching to editors, building a brand and working as a freelancer on the road in exchange for sweet, sweet cash.
+Click here for a subject breakdown.

 - Airport pickup (or you can drive your own vehicle up, if you’re feeling particularly adventurous — we can help organise a carpool roadtrip group).

-- One month’s accommodation in a Queenslander house walking distance from the centre of town, complete with a pool, balconies, kitchens and WiFi
+- One month’s accommodation in a hostel in the centre of town, complete with a pool, kitchens and WiFi

 - 24-hour support, care and mentoring